-Two required programs for first year students each fall and spring semesters addressing topics related to health and safety, including healthy choices regarding alcohol and issues related to sexual violence and bystander intervention strategies.
+Two required programs for first year students each fall semester addressing topics related to health and safety, including healthy choices regarding alcohol and issues related to sexual violence and bystander intervention strategies.

-- First Year Experience- Alcohol Responsible use and helping each other "Understanding, Recognizing, and Getting Help with Alcohol Problems.
-Presented by Carolyn E. Cornelison, Ph.D. - First Year Experience Bystander Intervention and sexual assault "Stand Up!
+- First Year Experience- Alcohol- "Life Doesn't Come with a Designated Driver" - First Year Experience Bystander Intervention and sexual assault "Stand Up!
 Speak Out!" presented by Dean of Students, Counseling Center and Health Services staff